markus-perl/pushover-cli/README.md

 Config file
 -------------------

-Every command line option can be set by creating the config file /etc/pushover-cli.conf
+Every command line option can also be set by creating the config file /etc/pushover-cli.conf

 Example file: